-Click on an image to see a higher resolution version from my portfolio site.
-Thanks for stopping by today.
+For the absolute best viewing experience, click on an image to view a high resolution version from my photo portfolio site.
+Thanks for stopping by!